ASSURED WAYS TO OVERCOME MONEY CHALLENGES

 Each one of us has set a standard of living.
 It’s very important to make provision to continue the same standard of living even after your retirement.
 This will help you lead a life with respect and confidence.

 Retirement is not just about planning your finances, but it’s about planning your lifestyle.
 It’s about matching your living expenses to the amount and timing of your income.

 #3 PUT YOUR MONEY AT WORK

-Now that your income has stopped, it’s very important to convert your savings into income generating investments.
+Now that your income has stopped, it’s very important to convert your savings into income-generating investments.
 So, how do you approach your investment now?
 When it comes to investing in retirement, experts say there is one golden principle – invest wisely and safely.
-To begin with take a look at three factors – the sources of your retirement income, the flexibilities of your budget, and your risk tolerance.
-From here on you can lay the structure of your portfolio based on asset allocation strategy that place high priority on safety.
+To begin with taking a look at three factors – the sources of your retirement income, the flexibilities of your budget, and your risk tolerance.
+From here on you can lay the structure of your portfolio based on an asset allocation strategy that places a high priority on safety.

 I’ve touched on some of the most crucial aspects of creating your personal financial plan, identifying your season of life and risk capacity both practical and psychological, identifying your asset allocation, and so on.

 The article highlights key items to address in your personal financial plan at a different stage of life.
 Ultimately, your financial goals and priorities can only be decided by one person, that’s you.